Architizer Journal is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 “They will see us waving from such great heights; ‘Come down now,’ they’ll say.
 But everything looks perfect from far away … ”

 These haunting lyrics by The Postal Service beautifully sum up the “Overview Effect,” the sensation that astronauts experience as they look down from orbit to view the earth as a whole.
 Gazing down at both natural and manmade environments is truly astounding, but it can also be disquieting to see the profound effect we are having upon a landscape that existed for millions of years before human civilization arrived.

-To celebrate Earth Day 2017, we invite you to test your knowledge of architecture through aerial means.
+We invite you to test your knowledge of architecture through aerial means.
 Grab a pen and paper and name the location shown in each of the 14 images below, then click on the link at the foot of the article to check the answers.
 We’ve put them in order of difficulty — good luck on the last few!